1. Resources

 You must consider vulnerabilities in both the base code and plugins.
 Additionally, since Jenkins is a self-hosted solution, you are responsible for securing the underlying infrastructure, network, and storage.
 Some updates require you to take Jenkins offline to perform them, leaving your team without access to CI/CD during that period.

-Buildkite's hybrid architecture, which combines a centralized SaaS platform with open-source build agents, provides a unique approach to security.
+Buildkite's hybrid architecture, which combines a centralized SaaS platform with self-hosted build agents, provides a unique approach to security.
 Buildkite takes care of the security of the SaaS platform, including user authentication, pipeline management, and the web interface.
-Build agents, which can run on your infrastructure or on Buildkite, allow you to maintain control over the environment, security, and resources.
-This separation reduces the operational burden and, if self-hosting agents, allows you to focus on securing the environments where your code is built and tested.
+Build agents, run on your infrastructure, allow you to maintain control over the environment, security, and resources.
+This separation reduces the operational burden and allows you to focus on securing the environments where your code is built and tested.

-Buildkite does not have or need access to your source code (except when using hosted agents).
-Only the build agents need access to clone your repositories.
-Hosting agents on your infrastructure gives you all the benefits of a SaaS platform without many of the common security concerns.
+Buildkite does not have or need access to your source code.
+Only the build agents hosted on your infrastructure need access to clone your repositories.
+This gives you all the benefits of a SaaS platform without many of the common security concerns.

 Buildkite also doesn't store your secrets.
 Instead, Buildkite integrates with best-in-class tools like AWS Secrets Manager and Hashicorp Vault to use directly in your pipelines.